-Introduction to the Arts (Required for grade 9 and 10 students unless they have already met their Arts requirement, .5 credits)
+Grade 9 & 10 Arts (Required for grade 9 and 10 students, .5 credits)

 Visual Art component - This is an introductory-level course.
 It is designed to broaden and enrich students' knowledge of art through the discovery of artistic styles, techniques, and a variety of media.
 Students will discover and explore their own artistic aesthetics and build on concepts in the studio setting.